-Eating out is always a risky proposition for celiacs.
-No matter how careful you are, the presence of gluten in the restaurant makes contamination a possibility.
-Understanding this, I recommend being as careful as possible to avoid gluten as much as possible, but knowing that you cannot possibly check every ingredient used by the restaurant.
+Eating out is always a risky proposition for those with celiac disease.
+No matter how careful you are, the presence of gluten in a restaurant makes cross-contamination a possibility.
+Understanding this, I recommend being as careful as possible to avoid gluten as much as possible, but to understand that you cannot possibly check every ingredient used by the restaurant.
 It would be very difficult to check items such as mayonnaise or butter at a restaurant, although you should do so at home.
 Focus instead on the things that are most likely to contain gluten.

 Try to eat at off-peak hours; this will make it easier for the staff to help you, as they will not be so busy.
 Even better, if you know ahead of time where you will be eating, call ahead earlier in the day and talk to the manager or chef.
-It also helps not to be starving when you arrive at a restaurant, as you won’t be able to eat the bread or chips (because of cross contamination) and will probably have to wait longer for your meal.
-It helps to carry a food bar or other light snack to help get you through.
+It also helps not to be starving when you arrive at a restaurant, as you won’t be able to eat the bread or chips (because of cross contamination) and will probably have to wait longer for a specially prepared meal.
+It helps to carry a food bar or other light snack to help avoid low-blood-sugar crankiness.

 Even if you have already explained your needs to the manager, also tell the server as well.
 When talking to the server, emphasize that they should leave off any bread, crackers, croutons, or other gluten-containing ingredients.
 State that you don’t want anything containing gluten on the plate, as that would cause contamination and render the entire dish inedible to you.

 If the plate comes along with a roll sitting next to your steak, keep your plate and ask them prepare you a completely new meal, this time leaving off the roll.
-After you get the new meal, give up your contaminated plate (this way they don’t just take your plate to the kitchen and pull of the roll, leaving the crumbs.
+After you get the new meal, give up your contaminated plate (this way they don’t just take your plate to the kitchen and pull off the roll, leaving the crumbs behind.
 Be alert to suspicious items such as rice with pasta-looking bits in it (“oh, that’s not wheat, it’s semolina”), large, chewy, flour-looking tortillas, or anything that looks like the sauce may have been put on then scraped off.
 If something doesn’t look right, ask about it.